rackerlabs/support-how-to/content/general/sjc2-data-center-relocation-customer-faq.md

 All colocation customers in SJC2 should vacate the suite by November 30, 2021.
-We will work with you to establish a suitable window for the move according to your requirements and availability of Rackspace resources as required.
+We will work with you to establish a suitable window for the move according to your requirements and the availability of Rackspace resources as required.

 ### How do I prepare for the relocation?

-Rackspace has extensive experience and success in data-center migrations.
+Rackspace has extensive experience and success in data center migrations.
 The dedicated migration team is responsible for multiple large-scale data center consolidation and closure exercises for both Rackspace and legacy Datapipe data centers.
 The migration team can provide guidance and advice on all aspects of the move.
-We have created a Colocation Migration Guide based on the experience of the migration team for those customers who do not have any experience with cabinet migration.
+We have created a *Colocation Migration Guide* based on the experience of the migration team for those customers who do not have any experience with cabinet migration.
 Reach out to your service delivery manager or account manager to request a copy of the guide.